IEP Present Levels

 |PLAAFP||Present Level of Academic Achievement and Functional Performance|

 The IEP process can be confusing and overwhelming.
 But I wholeheartedly believe that if parents would chunk it down and learn a few key sections, it would be much less frustrating.
-Present Levels is one of those sections. (and Prior Written Notice!)
+Present Levels is one of those sections. (so is Prior Written Notice!)

 I call it Present Levels or PLOP, for Present Levels of Performance.
 You may hear it referred to by other names and abbreviations: